Skip to main content

 Depending on the provider, the following may vary:

-• the field names for DNS entries
+• Field names for DNS entries

-• the required input format
+• Required input format

 Refer to your provider’s documentation on how to create SRV records in the DNS settings, or contact your provider’s support team for assistance.